4.2.5 The AAT review process

 - Appeal to a court on a question of law

-- Appeal to the AAT for a second review relating to care percentages decisions
+- Appeal to the AAT for a second review

 Application received by the AAT

 When the AAT receives an application for first review of an objection decision made by the Registrar, the AAT will send a letter acknowledging receipt to the applicant.
-The AAT will also notify the Registrar and the other parent (when relevant) that the application has been received (AAT Act section 29AC).
+The AAT will also notify the Registrar and other parties (when relevant) that the application has been received (AAT Act section 29AC).

 Within 14 days of making or being notified by the AAT of the application for an AAT first review, a party must give the AAT a copy of any current family violence order which they obtained against the other party to the review.

-A party who obtains a family violence order against another party to the AAT first review, after the making or notification of the application for review but before the hearing, must give the AAT a copy of the order as soon as practicable (Child Support Review Direction).
+A party who obtains a family violence order against another party to the AAT first review, after the making or notification of the application for review but before the hearing, must give the AAT a copy of the order as soon as practicable (Child Support Review Directions).

 If the AAT notifies a parent that another person is a party to an AAT second review, the parent must tell the AAT if there is any history of domestic violence between the parent and the other person.
 If there is a history of domestic violence between 2 parties to an AAT second review, the AAT will require at least one of the parties to appear at the hearing by telephone or videoconference (Guide to Social Services and Related Jurisdiction).